Alignzwry/MemoryPool/README.md

 - PRs to enhance or refine the memory pool logic, debugging features, or allocation strategies are welcome.
 - If you find an issue, open a ticket in the repository.

----

-With these steps and an adequately sized memory pool, **you can entirely bypass the global heap** in your application, providing more predictable performance and memory usage profiles.